 Madeleine O’Dea is a writer and public speaker with a 30-year background in journalism.
 Her memoir/history of post-Cultural Revolution China, The Phoenix Years, was published by Allen & Unwin, (Sydney, 2016) and by Pegasus Books (New York, 2017)

 The Phoenix Years won the Alex Buzo Shortlist Prize at the 2017 Mark and Evette Moran Nib Literary Award, which honours excellence in literary research, and was long-listed for the 2017 Walkley Book Award.
 It was also chosen by the Grattan Institute for their 2016 Summer Reading List for the Prime Minister.
 To learn more about The Phoenix Years please listen in to Madeleine on ABC’s Conversations with Richard Fidler.

 Madeleine worked for five years with the Department of Prime Minister and Cabinet in Canberra before entering journalism as the Beijing correspondent for The Australian Financial Review in 1986.

 She subsequently covered national and international politics and culture throughout the 1990s as a producer with ABC Television, while continuing to regularly cover developments in China for ABC current affairs programs including Foreign Correspondent and 4 Corners.
 She then spent the early 2000s freelancing out of Europe with a focus on international arts.
 In 2004 she moved back to Beijing to take up a position as a presenter and editor with China Radio International and later served as the arts editor for the magazine, the Beijinger.

 In 2010 she became the founding editor-in-chief of ARTINFO China and Asia correspondent for ARTINFO.com, and Art+Auction and Modern Painters magazines.

-Madeleine has also written extensively on international arts and culture, as well as on Chinese politics, society, and culture, for a range of other publications including The Sydney Morning Herald and The Age, the Guardian, the Toronto Globe and Mail, The Art Newspaper, and Leap, 24 Hours, HQ, Limelight, Orientations, and Vive magazines.
+Madeleine has also written extensively on international arts and culture, as well as on Chinese politics, society, and culture, for a range of other publications including The Sydney Morning Herald and The Age, the Guardian, the Toronto Globe and Mail, The Art Newspaper, and Leap, Limelight, and Orientations, magazines.

 Now an independent writer, Madeleine lives in Sydney.